Conflux-Chain/go-conflux-util/README.md

 ```

 You could follow the example `config.yaml` under config folder to setup your own configuration file.
 Generally, you could only overwrite configurations if the default value not suitable.

+## Distributed Lock
+Utilities to achieve high availability.

+## Health
+Provides utilities for error tolerant health monitoring to avoid massive duplicated alerts.

+Generally, system shall not report failure if auto resolved in a short time.
+However, system should report failure if not solved in a short time, and periodically remind failure if unrecovered for a long time.

+- [Counter](./health/counter.go): manage health status based on the number of continous failures.
+- [TimedCounter](./health/timed_counter.go): manage health status based on duration since the first failure.

 ## HTTP
 Provides utilities to hook middlewares to HTTP handler, e.g. remote address, API key and rate limit.